hwnam831/long-range-arena/README.md

 ### Requirements

-- CUDA 11.2 compatible GPU with more than 9GB VRAM (Tested on RTX 3080 10GB).
+- CUDA 11 compatible GPU with more than 9GB VRAM (Tested on RTX 3080 10GB).
-- Linux system with nvidia-driver/nvidia-docker installed.
+- Linux system with nvidia-driver and nvidia-docker installed.

 ### Docker and Dataset Setup

 Pull the tensorflow-2.7.0 image `docker pull tensorflow/tensorflow:2.7.0-gpu`.